aptech/docs/docs/CR-olsqrmt.rst

 This procedure is slower than the ``/`` operator.
 However, for near singular matrices it may produce better results.

-:func:`olsqrmt` handles matrices that do not have full rank by returning zeros for the coefficients that cannot be estimated.
+The :func:`olsqrmt` procedure handles matrices that do not have full rank by returning zeros for the coefficients that cannot be estimated.

 Source